mk-5/gdx-fireapp/README.md

 &nbsp;

-**The latest version** was built using libGDX 1.9.8, multi-os-engine 1.4.3, gwt 2.8.0, iOS firebase sdk 5.x, android firebase sdk 16.x
+**The latest version** was built using libGDX 1.9.8, multi-os-engine 1.4.3, gwt 2.8.0, iOS Firebase sdk 5.x, android Firebase sdk 16.x

 &nbsp;

 ## Basics

-API is something like bridge between libGDX app and firebase sdk.
-It's cover firebase functionality so if you have some knowledge about firebase SDK - using this API should be intuitive for you.
+This API is like a bridge between libGDX app and Firebase sdk.
+It covers Firebase functionality, so if you have some knowledge of the Firebase SDK, using this API should be intuitive.

 &nbsp;

-To initialize Firebase SDK just put this line somewhere in your app initialization code:
+To initialize Firebase SDK, just put this line somewhere in your app initialization code:

 ```java
 GdxFIRApp.inst().configure();